twhite96/gatsby-dev-research/1 - Web Dev/Vuex and other state management concepts.md

 -   Multiple views may depend on the same piece of state.
 -   Actions from different views may need to mutate the same piece of state.

-For problem one, [[1 - Web Dev/Prop Drilling#What is prop drilling|passing props can be tedious for deeply nested components, and simply doesn't work for sibling components]].
+For problem one, [[1 - Web Dev/Prop Drilling#What is prop drilling?]].
 For problem two, we often find ourselves resorting to solutions such as reaching for direct parent/child instance references or trying to mutate and synchronize multiple copies of the state via events.
 Both of these patterns are brittle and quickly lead to unmaintainable code.